Dyamez/BlackJack-Milestone1/README.md

 *title font: https://fontmeme.com/
 *additional images: https://funandgames.org/web/wp-content/uploads/2018/03/Cards-de-1200x900.jpg, https://mma.prnewswire.com/media/1936753/ThriveDX_Logo.jpg?p=publish

+*bugs:
+    -Looked as intended on a 1440 monitor.
+Resolution below it might be better when out-zoomed.
-*bugs: known issue, audio music (mp3) won't play on safari ios or android chrome browser served from javascript due to its limitations.
+    - audio music (mp3) won't play on safari ios or android chrome browser served from javascript due to its limitations.
     -No issue on chrome or edge on windows.
 Not tested on Mac. https://stackoverflow.com/questions/2240710/how-to-get-mp3-files-to-play-in-iphone-safari-web-browser.
     -Music would load on page but could take several seconds.
 Music must be manually allowed on certain browsers like firefox on the page settings for it to play.